 e.
 The calculation and regular inspection of the number of employees hired by employers to work in manufacturing jobs are specified in the tables.
 Specific time schedules for which there is no application nowadays, specific manufacturing processes in 2007, major investments, new rules for investments in 2013 and investments from overseas Taiwanese business people have been deleted (Articles 24, 25, 34, 36).

 f.
-In line with the “Action Plan for Manpower Supply in Offshore Wind Power Industry” approved by the Executive Yuan on July 26, 2021, employers in the offshore wind power industry may now obtain the application period and number of applications for the initial recruitment permit required for hiring foreigners, the upper limit and calculation of the total number of foreigners employed, the period for the employers to apply for certification to the central competent authority, the on-site inspection of employer qualifications and the ratio of the number of foreign workers (Articles 30 to 32, 34).
+In line with the Action Plan for Manpower Supply in Offshore Wind Power Industry approved by the Executive Yuan on July 26, 2021, employers in the offshore wind power industry may now obtain the application period and number of applications for the initial recruitment permit required for hiring foreigners, the upper limit and calculation of the total number of foreigners employed, the period for the employers to apply for certification to the central competent authority, the on-site inspection of employer qualifications and the ratio of the number of foreign workers (Articles 30 to 32, 34).

 g.
 The duration of approval in the Action Plan for Welcoming Overseas Taiwanese Businesses to Return to Invest in Taiwan has been modified (Article 32).